shiomachisoft/pico_usb_ble_hid_bridge/README.md

 > **Note:**
 > The iPad could not pair with the keyboard mentioned above.
-> The gamepad has currently only been tested on Windows 11.
+> The gamepad has currently only been tested on Windows11 PC.

 ## 7. License